nikhilpriyatam/wiki_ragas/README.rst

 ===================================================
-Generating Wikipedia Articles using Knowledge Bases
+Generating Wiki Raga Articles using Knowledge Bases
 ===================================================

 Wikipedia is the largest free online encyclopedia created and edited by volunteers around the world.
 Wikipedia supports multiple languages.
 Due to a large number of English speaking volunteers most information is available in English language, whereas several other local language wikis do not have adequate content.
 Motivating individuals to contribute to local Wikipedia can be effort intensive and time consuming without any guaranteed results.
 This project aims to improve content coverage in all languages (with a special focus on Indian languages).
 The overall system architecture is divided into three simple steps